 The best way to treat heart problems is to be proactive and prevent them through lifestyle and dietary changes.Some of us are certainly predisposed to have heart disease due to family history, but there are foods and lifestyle behaviours that can help decrease your risk of developing heart disease.

-I suggest going back to the basics and focusing on foods that were only available before package foods existed, these are the best foods.
-If you were going to put a label on this type of diet it would probably fall under the Paleo diet or the primal lifestyle.
+I suggest going back to the basics and focusing on foods that were only available before packaged foods existed, these are the best foods.
+If you were going to put a label on this type of diet, it would probably fall under the Paleo diet or the primal lifestyle.

-Removing the chemicals from your diet help naturally detoxify your organs, reduce inflammation and improve the integrity of your gut lining and function.
+Removing the chemicals from your diet helps naturally detoxify your organs, reduce inflammation, and improve the integrity and function of your gut lining.

 Some of the recommended foods listed below may not match up with traditional heart-healthy guidelines suggested in a conventional clinical setting such as a hospital.

 It is important to be open to new and upcoming research and studies that have different results and guidelines from the outdated guidelines we were once taught based on outdated research and faulty studies.

 There is an abundance of research proving that low-fat diets are not the best practise for preventing or treating heart disease, yet doctors and other health professionals are still suggesting it to people.
 In fact, the quality of foods and the overall pureness of the foods we consume are far more important than their fat content.

 Heart-healthy fats found in grass-fed beef, olive oil, wild-caught salmon, avocados, raw nuts, and even eggs have been linked to reduced inflammation, increased vitality and longevity, and lowered risk of chronic diseases like heart disease.

 Processed cereals and other processed foods that claim to be heart healthy may in fact increase the risk for heart disease due to their effects on insulin levels, inflammation, and overall weight management.